OpenMDAO/POEMs/POEM_004.md

 * The current implementation requires a user to create a different Component for each interpolator even if they use the same control point and interpolated point locations.
 * The API between the two currently implemented spline components (AkimaSplineComp, BsplineComp) significantly diverges.
 * The interpolation algorithms should be available for standalone use.
-* The interpolater implementations in the spline components (in particular Akima) are separate from those in the StructuredMetaModel Component and should be combined to eliminate code duplication.
+* The interpolator implementations in the spline components (in particular Akima) are separate from those in the StructuredMetaModel Component and should be combined to eliminate code duplication.

 Please see the reference section for links to the current implementation.